 - Commissioning (engagement of local or non-local First Nation Trade Contractors, Sub-Contractors, local skilled and unskilled labour forces, and bolstering and developing First Nation Entrepreneurs).

 - Engaging new and emerging technologies, to bring efficient and economical solutions to each project.

 - Applying past experiences and knowledge to projects were appropriate and effective.

 - Networking and connecting with Expertise throughout the industry to assist in solving project and general problems with new age solutions.

-Each FNG facility is planned and assessed to ensure that all aspects of community needs, resources and skills are taken into account into the project process.
-Not only do we analyze the direct needs of our facilities such as food production and resource needs to support that production.
+Each FNG facility takes all aspects of community needs, resources, and skills planned and assessed into account in the project process.
+Not only do we analyze the right needs of our facilities such as food production and supply needs to support that production.
 We also review our First Nations and Inuit partner’s existing infrastructure and resources to assist us in ensuring that our production can avoid drawing on already scarce resources such as power and water.
-Finally, in our review of our client’s resources, we can assist in bringing new technology and innovation to bear in expanding our First Nations/Inuit resources to help ensure a truly sustainable and long term partnership.
+Finally, in our review of our client’s funds, we can assist in bringing new technology and innovation to bear in expanding our First Nations/Inuit resources to help ensure a truly sustainable and long-term partnership.